webis-de/clef24-mibi-bioasq-/submissions/README.md

       - Use the same modules in the same way as `mibi_rag_4` of Phase A.
     - `mibi_rag_5`:
       - Use the same modules in the same way as `mibi_rag_5` of Phase A.
+- Batch 4:
+  - Phase A:
+    - `mibi_rag_abstract`:
+      - Use the same modules in the same way as Batch 3.
+    - `mibi_rag_snippet`:
+      - Use the same modules in the same way as Batch 3.
+    - `mibi_rag_3`:
+      - Use the same modules in the same way as Batch 3.
+    - `mibi_rag_4`:
+      - Use the same modules in the same way as Batch 3.
+    - `mibi_rag_5`:
+      - Use the same modules in the same way as Batch 3.
+  - Phase A+:
+    - `mibi_rag_abstract`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_snippet`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_3`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_4`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_5`:
+      - Use the same modules in the same way as Phase A.
+  - Phase B:
+    - `mibi_rag_abstract`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_snippet`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_3`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_4`:
+      - Use the same modules in the same way as Phase A.
+    - `mibi_rag_5`:
+      - Use the same modules in the same way as Phase A.